Why would you flirt with sin when you can fall in love with God?

 Why would you see how close you can get to sin rather than how close you can get to God?
 How crazy does that sound?

-4) You believe it’s OK to hold a grudge against someone if he or she hurts you bad enough.
+4) A counterfeit Christian believes it’s OK to hold a grudge against someone if he or she hurts you bad enough.

 I’m not sure where the line is drawn, but at some point, counterfeit Christians believe it’s acceptable to refuse forgiveness.
 Maybe that line is murder, rape or your best friend sleeping with your spouse.
 I’m not real sure, but there are certain unforgivable sins.